eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

 the [OAuth 2 specification](https://www.rfc-editor.org/rfc/rfc6749.html#section-8.2) to convey metadata necessary for the creation of the `access_token` claim.

+> A non-normative OpenAPI spec of an STS implementing client credentials flow is provided [here](./identity-trust-sts-api.yaml)

 # 7. The Identity and Trust Protocol Context

 The `Json-ld context` URI for the all identity and trust specifications is: